henrymlongroad/COMP1_2014/task_sheet_1_answers.md

 1. the GetPlayerName function is responsible for getting the players name at the end of the game
 2. you create a while loop that only accepts the name with only letters
-3. you would need a variable
+3. you would need a variable that is for true or false that is a